-Qì gōng 氣功 (or Chi Kung) is a kind of exercise that makes use of the energy (qì 氣) that circulates through the body and permeates all things.
-It is a fundamental practice of both Martial Arts and Traditional Chinese Medicine (中醫 zhōng yī) or TCM.
+Qì Gōng (Chi Kung) 氣功 is a system of exercises that combine movement (physical and mental) and breathing control, and that make use of the energy (qì 氣) that circulates through the human body and that, according to Chinese philosophy, is present in all things.
+It is an essential practice of both Martial Arts and Traditional Chinese Medicine (中醫 zhōng yī) or TCM.

 Poetry has always been one of the most appreciated arts in China.
 In the past, its appreciation extended to all layers of society, and already in ancient times there were poetic contests (dǒu shī 鬥詩) that were practiced at festivals and banquets and adopted different forms, usually involving the consumption of wine among the participants.Read more...